dalenas/engineering-project/setup_help.md

 2. make sure you have git, python updated too

-3. run this from the repository terminal
+3. run this from the repository directory

 '''
+source env/bin/activate
 pip install -r requirements.txt
 '''